Checking the lymph nodes for breast cancer in women

 It gives information about the stage of the cancer, which helps when making decisions about having other treatments.

-There are different ways of checking and removing the lymph nodes:
+There are different types of lymph node surgery.

 Sentinel lymph node biopsy (SLNB)